 medicine to prevent organ transplant rejection; or

 medicines to treat multiple sclerosis, psoriasis, rheumatoid arthritis, or other autoimmune disorders.

 This list is not complete.
-Other drugs may interact with BCG, including prescription and over-the-counter medicines, vitamins, and herbal products.
-Not all possible interactions are listed in this medication guide.
+Other drugs may affect BCG, including prescription and over-the-counter medicines, vitamins, and herbal products.
+Not all possible drug interactions are listed here.